ElmTran/telegram_chatgpt_bot/README.md

     pip install -r requirements.txt
     ```

-3. Set your config in `config.py`.
+3. Copy `config/prod.template` to `config/prod.ini` and fill in the values.

 4. Run the bot.